top of page

 Whole Body Donation to Science & Education

-COST: FREE within 50 miles of the University of Utah.
-Although the U of U prefers donors sign up ahead of time, the Next of kin may call (University of Utah 801-581-6728) to give verbal consent immediately.
+COST: FREE within 100 miles of the University of Utah.
+Although the U of U prefers donors sign up ahead of time, the Next of kin may call (University of Utah 801-581-6728) to arrange consent immediately.

-The ashes will be buried in the Salt Lake City Cemetery, or you may request the ashes be returned to the family.
+After the school is done with the body, the cremated remains are either buried at the Salt Lake City Cemetery, or you may request they be returned to the family.

 The following disqualify a body for study: